robschn/twitch-clips/README.md

 # twitch-clips
-Grab twitch clips and expose a URL for OBS
+Grab twitch clips and expose a URL for OBS.
+See it in action at https://www.ohgustie.com/clips